 The most important feature of the U-Net is the skip connections between mirrored downsampling and upsampling layers to transfer local information and to merge features at the various resolution levels.
 The most distinct feature of SE-ResNet is the shortcut connection which performs identity mapping added to the output of the stacked layers to dynamically select the layer depth for the desired underlying mapping.
-Served as the generator of TopologyGAN, the proposed architecture U-SE-ResNet in this article combines U-Net and SE-ResNet, as shown in Figure 16.
-We train the TopologyGAN model with different generator architectures, which are U-Net, SE-ResNet, and U-SE-ResNet.
+Served as the generator of TopologyGAN, the proposed architecture U-SE-ResNet in this article combines U-Net and SE-ResNet, as shown in Figure 18.
+We train the Topology-GAN model with different generator architectures, which are U-Net, SE-ResNet, and U-SE-ResNet.
 The training results are shown in Table 3.
 U-SE-ResNet has the best performance of the three.
-This is due to the fact that the U-SE-ResNet combines the advantages of the U-Net and the SE-ResNet, which improves the model flexibility in the local information transfer and the adjustable network depth.
+U-Net allows the networks to propagate context information from the downsampling layers to the upsampling layers at various resolutions, which makes the output take advantage of a spatially broader view combining localization and context for a better prediction.
+SE-ResNet improves the representational capacity and dynamically selects the layer depth for the desired underlying mapping.
+U-SE-ResNet combines the advantages of U-Net and SE-ResNet, which improve the model flexibility in the local information transfer and the adjustable network depth.

-FIGURE 15.
-Comparison of compliance on training and test sets.
+Fig. 14.
+Comparison of volume fraction on training and test sets in cGAN